pyatsysh/website-pyatsysh-serve/content/journal-articles/paper_10/index.md

 ---
-title: 'Wetting of a plane with a narrow solvophobic stripe'
+title: 'Pseudospectral methods for density functional theory in bounded and unbounded domains'
-enumerate_ind: 14 # enumeration index
+enumerate_ind: 10 # enumeration index
 is_title_year: true # add year to title

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - A. Nold
+  - B. D. Goddard
   - admin
-  - A. O. Parry
-  - C. Rascon
+  - N. Savva
   - S. Kalliadasis